 - It’s not just about second-hand shopping – here are the reasons they give for getting involved: “Perhaps you’d like to declutter your life, buy someone else’s treasures, help keep stuff out of landfill, fundraise for a cause, connect with your neighbours or teach your kids about commerce and sustainability…”

 - Of course, learners don’t actually have to GO to a sale, but attending a council-run group sale and talking to people there could be a nice low-stress ‘community participation’ activity.

 - There’s likely to be a lot of volunteering happening around charity sales, and a lot of teamwork happening.
 Learners might not realise that people running a group sale or participating in a charity sale can use this experience in an job interview.

 - Use the search box to find a sale near you.
 Use the map to describe to a friend how to get to the sale from your house.
 (Turn right at Main Street, then left at Harper Avenue…)

-- Use the Treasure Trail planner to collect links to a few sales near you.
+- Collect links to a few sales near you.
 How long do you think it would take to walk from sale to sale?

 Language to explore (beginner)